tembolo1284/ChallengeFiles_Part10_PaulLopez/README.md

-I am using python version 3.7.10 and am importing the following from the built-in libraries and from functions i've created myself: import pandas as pd from pathlib import Path
+I am using python version 3.7.10 and am importing the following from the built-in libraries and from functions i've created myself: import pandas as pd import hvplot.pandas from path import Path from sklearn.cluster import KMeans from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler
-%matplotlib inline

 ---